This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It can print to a high standard of quality making it suitable for most applications.

-The only real limitation of the TAZ 6 is that although it’s build volume is larger than most, it may not be quite enough for your application.
+The only real limitation of the TAZ 6 is that although its build volume is larger than most, it may not be quite enough for your application.
+I like the TAZ6 so much I included it on my list of the best 3D printers.

 Creality is currently offering the best value for money large-format 3D printers.

 The CR-10 comes in three options, each with a bigger build volume: